kingokonn/realtor-daap/README.md

 ## Available Scripts

-In the project directory, you can run :
+In the project directory, you can run:

 ### `npm start`